dirkakrid/NetworkConfigSyntax/README.md

+# UPDATE

+This will no longer be supported.

+I'm working on building full blown plugin, code completion for Network Based configs.

 # Network Config Syntax Package for Sublime Text

 Sublime Text 2/3 Syntax Definitition for Cisco / Junos router/switch/firewall configurations.
 This package will highlight Cisco configuration and commands within Sublime Text 2/3.